openPMD/openPMD-standard/STANDARD.md

   - `comment`
     - type: *(string)*
-    - description: An arbitrary comment
+    - description: an arbitrary comment
-    - example: "After each time step we randomly removed 5 particles."
+    - example: `After each time step we randomly removed 5 particles.`

 Iterations and Time Series